TimelordUK/node-sqlserver-v8/README.md

                  bulkMgr.setWhereCols(summary.primaryColumns);
                  bulkMgr.setUpdateCols(summary.assignableColumns);

-meta will contain the parameter array associated with the procedure, the type, size and call signature required.

-the test folder includes some simple unit tests for stored procedures.
-If you discover any problems with using this new feature please include a simple example, preferably a unit test illustrating the issue.
-I will endeavour to fix the issue promptly.

 Further enhancements will be made to the library over the coming months - please leave feedback or suggestions for required features.

 ## Test